How to Plan a Trip to New Zealand with Children: Plan a New Zealand Family Vacation

 Stopping for food is a good way to break up the drive and, well, stay alive!
 There are plenty of supermarkets across New Zealand to stock up on healthy road trip snacks and groceries to make the most of the self-catering accommodation (and save a ton of money on food).
 Plan your food shopping budget using our guide, How Expensive is New Zealand?
 Plus, get advice for grocery shopping in our guide to Food Shopping in New Zealand.

 If you do want to treat the family, however, you’ll find an eclectic array of eateries across New Zealand.
 New Zealand-style cafes and restaurants serve Westernised meals where children’s menus are almost always available.
 You’ll also find all sorts of international cuisine, especially Chinese, Indian, Thai, Vietnamese and Japanese, should you crave variety.
-It is acceptable to bring baby food or breastfeed in restaurants.
+See our array of Food Guides for New Zealand listing the best places to eat.
+And note that it is acceptable to bring baby food or breastfeed in restaurants.

 While we can’t give you a precise family budget for New Zealand, knowing that each family has very different tastes and needs, we can provide the typical expenses associated with a family trip (after airfares).
 Work out your family’s budget according to your own needs by looking at the typical prices listed below or in our article, How Much Does it Cost to Travel New Zealand?